Retrieval-Reasoning Large Language Model-based Synthetic Clinical Trial Generation: Experiments

 \section{Experiments}

-We conducted a comprehensive set of experiments to evaluate the effectiveness of our generated synthetic clinical trials, both in distribution and the ability to generalize.
-This included fine-tuning a pre-trained model from the biological domain and employing it as a classifier to predict clinical trial outcomes.
-Additionally, we visualized the similarities between the distributions of real and synthetic trials through t-SNE plots, and assessed the diversity within the respective distributions of real and synthetic trials by computing cosine similarity.
-These analyses provide insight into the alignment and variation between the synthetic and real datasets, demonstrating the potential of synthetic data to mimic real-world clinical trials.
-The code is publicly available at \url{https://anonymous.4open.science/r/Retrieval_Reasoning_Clinical_Trial_Generation-3EC4}.
+We conducted a series of experiments to evaluate the effectiveness of our synthetic clinical trials for improving outcome prediction models.
+We fine-tuned a pretrained BioBERT model as a classifier under various training data settings and assessed its performance on both in-distribution and out-of-distribution scenarios.
+In addition, we visualized the representation spaces of real and synthetic trials using t-SNE, and measured the diversity within and between these sets using cosine similarity.
+These analyses illustrate how well the synthetic data aligns with real data and how it broadens the training distribution.